saltstack/salt/doc/topics/windows/windows-package-manager.rst

 The first line is the short name of the software which is ``firefox_x64``.
 .. important::
-    The short name name must match exactly what is shown in Add/Remove Programs (``appwiz.cpl``) and it must be unique across all other short names in the software repository.
+    The short name must match exactly what is shown in Add/Remove Programs (``appwiz.cpl``) and it must be unique across all other short names in the software repository.
     The ``full_name`` combined with the version must also be unique.

 The second line is the ``software version`` and is indented two spaces.
 .. important::
-    The version number must be enclosed in quotes else the YAML parser removes the trailing zeros.
+    The version number must be enclosed in quotes or the YAML parser removes the trailing zeros.
     For example, if the version number 74.0 is not enclosed within quotes then the version number is considered as only 74.